rbsriobr/DelHardlinks/README.md

 # DelHardlinks
-With this command-line tool for Windows, you can delete hardlinks, junctions and symlinks from files and folders.
+With this command-line tool for Windows, you can delete hardlinks, junctions and symbolic links from files and folders.

 ________________________________________________________________________________
  DelHardlinks vs. 1.0.0.0 by (2019) R.Santos